Disability Discrimination Lawyer in Pasadena

 How Does the FEHA Protect Disabled Employees in California?

-The Fair Employment and Housing Act (FEHA) is a state law that offers comprehensive protection for disabled employees in California.
-It prohibits employment discrimination based on disability and mandates that employers provide reasonable accommodations to qualified disabled workers.
-FEHA applies to public and private employers with five or more employees and offers broader protections than federal legislation, such as the Americans with Disabilities Act (ADA).
-At Domb Rauchwerger LLP, we can help you understand how FEHA protections apply to your workplace situation.
+The Fair Employment and Housing Act (FEHA) is a state law that offers strong protection for disabled employees in California.
+It prohibits discrimination and requires employers to offer reasonable accommodations.
+FEHA applies to California employers with five or more workers and generally offers broader protection than the federal ADA.
+At Domb Rauchwerger LLP, we help clients understand their rights under both state and federal law.
+Speak with a qualified disability discrimination attorney today.

 What Constitutes a Reasonable Accommodation?